witheve/docs/src/tutorials/quickstart.md

   [#div text: "{{students-per-school}} attend {{school}}"]
 ```

 All function-like records in Eve specify their arguments as attributes.
-This means you specify the argument and its value, unlike in other languages where the order of the values determines to which attribute they belong.
-As with everything else in Eve, order doesn’t matter.
+This means you specify the argument and its value, unlike in other languages, where the order of the values determines the attribute to which they belong.
+As with everything else in Eve, order doesn't matter.

 ## Extra Credit